nicholaswilde/recipes/docs/ingredients/fillings/crème-chiboust.md

 ### Step 1

-Combine equal amounts of [crème pâtissière][1] and [italian meringue][2] by folding one third of the hot meringue into the warm pastry cream and then the rest of the mergingue.
+Combine equal amounts of [crème pâtissière][1] and [italian meringue][2] by folding one third of the hot meringue into the warm pastry cream and then the rest of the meringue.

 ### Step 2